 Client-side Validation

-The goal of every validation process in a distributed system is the ability to assess the validity and chronological ordering of states, hence to verify the correctness with respect to the protocol rules of the state transitions that have occurred.
+The goal of every validation process in a distributed system is the ability to assess the validity and chronological ordering of states, hence to verify the correctness of the protocol rules of the state transitions that have occurred.

 In Bitcoin Blockchain, for instance, this process is meant to verify the correctness of the changes in the UTXO set determined by the transactions collected into the sequence of ordered blocks.
 Thus, every block represents a state update.